BDS Quality Assurance

 The national core indicators project collects information through various surveys to determine where the quality of waiver supports and outcomes can be improved.

 - About the national core indicators

 - National adult consumer survey reports

 The staff stability survey is administered with BDS service providers to gather data on the direct support professional workforce.

 - State of the Workforce Reports are available here

 - Staff stability survey report 2018

 Still have questions?
-Feel free to contact the bureau of Quality Improvement Services
+Feel free to contact the Bureau of Disabilities Services